Disputed Real Estate Deal Involves Jeff Bezos Neighbor

 What is the basis of the lawsuit against Douglas Elliman?

-The lawsuit claims misrepresentation by the broker regarding the identity of the buyer, which is said to have impacted the selling price of the property.
+The lawsuit alleges misrepresentation by the broker regarding the identity of the buyer, claiming it affected the property's selling price.

 How much is Kryss seeking in damages?

-Kryss is suing for damages exceeding $750,000, in addition to requesting the forfeiture of the brokerage fees collected from the sale.
+Kryss is pursuing damages exceeding $750,000, along with the forfeiture of the brokerage fees received from the sale.

 Who is involved in this real estate dispute?